Top Things To Do in Jerez de la Frontera + What NOT To Do as an Ethical Traveler

-In the shadows of Seville and the rising popularity of Cadiz, Jerez de la Frontera gets way less attention than it deserves.
-The quaint little city boasts energy and traditional character and is a popular getaway among locals from nearby cities and towns.
+The quaint city boasts energy and traditional character and is a popular getaway among locals from nearby cities and towns.
 Being mainly known for its sherry, Jerez de la Frontera has so much more to offer!

-Whether you’re on a day trip from Seville or want to spend a few days in the city, here are the best things to do in Jerez de la Frontera, or just call it Jerez, as it’s locally known.
+Whether you’re on a day trip or want to spend a few days in the city, here are the best things to do in Jerez de la Frontera, or just call it Jerez, as it’s locally known.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.